Auckland Pride Festival: Police and Correction Uniform Ban

 In 2017, the board banned the New Zealand Department of Corrections from walking in the parade as they did not follow through with their promises to improve support for queer prisoners.
 The board worked together with the Department of Corrections and the community to implement change within the prison system for queer prisoners due to the previous protests that happened in 2015 and 2016.

-In 2019 The Auckland Pride Board made the decision after a number of community hui (meetings) to not allow Police to march in their uniform for the 2019 Auckland Pride Parade.
-This decision was controversial, and a number of sponsors withdrew financial support in response, including Vodafone, NZME, ANZ, BNZ, Westpac, Fletcher Building, and SKY City.
-In response to this withdrawal, those who supported the Board's decision created a crowdfunding page, which raised $30,468.40.
-Some of those who opposed the Board's decision signed a motion of no confidence, and called for a SGM.
+In 2019 the Auckland Pride Board made the decision after a number of community hui (meetings) to not allow the New Zealand Police to march in uniform during the 2019 Auckland Pride Parade.
+Following this decision Police announced they were disappointed, but as a result would not participate in the protest.
+The boards decision was controversial, with the boards treasurer Matty Jackson resigning and a number of sponsors withdrawing financial support in response, including Vodafone, NZME, ANZ, BNZ, Westpac, Fletcher Building, and SKY City.
+In response to the withdrawals, those who supported the Board's decision created a crowdfunding page, which raised $30,468.40.
+Some of those who opposed the Board's decision signed a motion of no confidence, and called for a Special General Meeting (SGM).
 This motion was defeated at a SGM on 6 December 2018.

-A splinter group, "Rainbow Pride Auckland" formed to recreate a Parade, following a controversial period which saw the Auckland Pride Parade become OurMarch, a grassroots march focusing on current political issues within the extended Rainbow Community.
+A splinter group, Auckland Rainbow Parade (then Rainbow Pride Auckland) formed to recreate a Parade, following a controversial period which saw the Auckland Pride Parade become OurMarch, a grassroots march focusing on current political issues within the extended Rainbow Community.

-At the 2020 AGM, Auckland Pride Festival voted that they will not engage in a working group with NZ Police or have a relationship with the NZ Police until the Police are able to demonstrate that they are practising anti-racist behaviours.
-The membership also voted to leave InterPride.